-AASB 136: Impairment of Assets requires entities to perform an annual impairment test on goodwill and all intangible assets with an indefinite useful life.
+AASB 136 Impairment of Assets requires entities to perform an annual impairment test on goodwill and all intangible assets with an indefinite useful life.
 In principle, an asset is impaired when an entity cannot recover the carrying value of that asset on the balance sheet, either through using it or selling it.

 The Group has utilised a fair value less cost of disposal method to estimate the recoverable amount of intangible assets.
 This method involved the preparation of a valuation model that incorporated a discounted cash flow model.
+The requirements of this model are set out within AASB 13 Fair Value Measurement.

-Due to the significant judgements and estimation involved in determining the recoverable amount, and use of unobservable inputs, we have determined this to be a key audit matter.
+Due to the significant judgements and estimation involved in determining the recoverable amount, and use of unobservable inputs, we have determined this to • be a key audit matter.